Jump to content

 There you go, taken while fitting new plates and because of the slight curve on the front plinth, i had to leave it like that for a few days facing the sun for the new plate to stick properly on the plinth - it had fallen off because i didn't do that and i still have a long cable tie on each end with a cut piece of chopstick at the top to help the top corners curve as they should.
 Must take those off soon!

-A couple of other relatively recent mods include the clear side repeaters and Adamesh stainless back boxes plus some logo puddle lamps that display the Jaguar name and leaper on the tarmac with the door open at night.
+A couple of other relatively recent mods include the clear side repeaters and Adamesh stainless back boxes plus some logo puddle lamps that display the JAGUAR name and leaper on the tarmac with the door open at night.

 IMG-20231030-144222088-HDR-1.jpg